TwoBitCliff/Jifs_Craft_Cider/README.md

 1. The product images were sourced from google images, and the url's are saved to each product.

-1. All images belong to their respective ownsers
+1. All images belong to their respective owners

 ### Acknowledgements

 * Thanks to my girlfriend, parents and other friends for their ideas, support and for reviewing the project at various stages.
 * Thanks to my Code Institute Tutor, Mentor and Student Support team for offering me advice and support during the creation of this project.
 * Thanks to the contributors at both Slack and Stack Overflow for help at different stages of the project.